 Some of the main symptoms of depression include:

 - a loss of interest in things that used to interest you

 Researchers have been studying the link between serotonin and depression for more than five decades.
-While they initially believed that low serotonin levels caused depression, they that isn’t the case.
+While they initially believed that low serotonin levels caused depression, they

 The reality is more complicated.
 While low serotonin doesn’t necessarily cause depression, increasing serotonin through the use of selective serotonin reuptake inhibitors (SSRIs) is one of the most effective treatments for depression.
 However, they do take some time to work.

 The Main Difference Dopamine system dysfunction is linked to certain symptoms of depression, such as low motivation.
 Serotonin is involved in how you process your emotions, which can affect your overall mood.

 Dopamine and serotonin also both play roles in psychological conditions other than depression.

 Nearly all pleasurable experiences — from eating a good meal to having sex — involve the release of dopamine.

 That release is part of what makes some things addicting, such as: